Skip to content

 2 CPU Monitoring

 CPU monitoring helps analyze CPU load peaks and identify excessive CPU usage.
-It can improve CPU capacity or reduce load, find potential issues, and avoid unnecessary upgrades.
-CPU monitoring metrics also help identify unnecessary background processes and their impact on overall system performance.
+You can improve CPU capacity or reduce load through CPU monitoring metrics, find potential problems, and avoid unnecessary upgrade costs.
+CPU monitoring metrics can also help you identify unnecessary background processes running and determine the resource utilization of processes or applications and their impact on the entire network.

 image.png